| HISTORY

 to see what we could do to start a NJ based VW club called Central

-Jersey VW Society.
+Society.
 We decided to meet in Green Brook at the Sunset

 Diner.
 Derek did have a gavel and we tried to take role at the first